Turk Kardiyol Dern Ars. 2018; 46(4): 283-295 | DOI: 10.5543/tkda.2018.49579

 Department of Cardiology, Ege University Faculty of Medicine, İzmir, Turkey

-CONCLUSION We had a valuable data about the prevalence of cardiovascular, co-morbid diseases and the medication usage among Turkey`s very elderly patients who were admitted to cardiology clinics.
+CONCLUSION Valuable data about the prevalence of cardiovascular and comorbid diseases and medication usage among Turkey`s very elderly patients who were admitted to cardiology clinics was gathered and analyzed.

 How to cite this article